Next Training Dates | 11 Jan – 22 Jan 2021

 RECOGNITION PROCESS

-Learners are able to have their competency from prior learning and work experience recognised in this qualification through the following arrangements:
+Learners can have their competency from prior learning and work experience recognised in this qualification through the following arrangements:

 Recognition of Prior Learning (RPL)

-QMTS Training offers RPL on enrolment and the trainer will work with the student to define the potential for a successful application process.
+QMTS Training only offers RPL on enrolment.
+The trainer will work with the student to define the potential for a successful application process.

 NB: RPL does not give the student a discount in course fees.